arianitu/postgres-statefulset/config/README.md

 `docker login`

-# (You need to be a collaborator as johnitcsolutionscomau/ubuntu_elastos_smartweb-base is a private repo).
+# (You need to be a collaborator, as "johnitcsolutionscomau/elastos" is a private repo).

  Now we pull the images we need: